CAN - Controller Area Network

 Primer: The USB-C Connector

 Anyone who has used a USB Type-A plug will know the fact that it takes three attempts to successfully insert.
 The USB Type-C connector sets out to solve this life’s little annoyance.
-But it doesn’t just stop there, it also offers many other advantages: Reversible plug.
-No upstream/downstream facing connector.
+But it doesn’t just stop there, it also offers many other advantages: Power Delivery USB has already established itself as an industry standard for low voltage (5V Type A) power and charging.
+Today everything from mobile phones, portable speakers to bike lights have a USB port for charging.
+USB ports can now be found integrated into power points, in cars, at bus shelters and even on trains.
+It

 Embedded Linux